urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/7-sur-and-marks.md

 ```

 We've imported the `/sur/todo.hoon` structure library from the previous section,
-and we've defined the sample of the `door` as `=action:todo`, since that's what
+and we've defined the sample of the door as `=action:todo`, since that's what
 it will handle.
 Now let's consider the arms:

-- `grab`: This handles convertion methods _to_ our mark.
+- `grab`: This handles conversion methods _to_ our mark.
 It contains a core with
   arm names corresponding to other marks.
 In this case, it can only convert from
   a `noun` mark, so that's the core's only arm.
 The `noun` arm simply calls the
   `action` structure from our structure library.
 This is called "clamming" or